 Even if the first result looks correct, it isn't.
 The result is Monday but it should be Wednesday.
 If you add 3 work days to Friday, you must skip Saturday and Sunday.

-The function WORKDAY has 2 parameters.
+The function WORKDAY needs 2 arguments.

-- Second parameter is the number of days to add
+- The number of days to add

 The function WORKDAY assumes that the weekend is Saturday and Sunday.
 But for some Arabic countries, the weekend is Thursday and Friday.
-If you work in this part of the world or if you work with these countries, it important to calculate the weekend properly.
+If you work in this part of the world or if you work in these countries, it is important to calculate the weekend properly.
 In that case, you use the function WORKDAY.INTL

 The first 2 parameters are the same as the function WORKDAY.
 But here, you have a third parameter where you specify which days are the weekends.
 So, in this case, you have to select the option 6.

 As you can see, for the same start date and an extra 1 day, the end date on row 4 is 3 days later due to the weekend falling on Thursday and Friday.